What is the IRS Statute of Limitations or Deadline for Action on Back Taxes?

 Worried About Unpaid Taxes?
 Contact an Attorney

-If you have unpaid federal taxes and are wondering how long the statute of limitations is for collection actions, you probably need legal help.
-As time passes, your options for repayment become more limited; so you'll want to act fast and contact an experienced tax attorney soon.
+If you have unpaid federal taxes and are wondering how long the statute of limitations is for collection actions, you may need legal help.
+As time passes, your options for repayment become more limited, so you'll want to act fast and contact an experienced tax attorney today.